Transparency Report and Warrant Canary

 In light of our attachment to online privacy – we would like to present our Transparency report and Warrant canary in order to inform you about legal requests for information of our users.

-Last updated: Sunday, 1st of August 2017 (this information will be updated every half year)
+Last updated: January 2024 (this information will be updated every half year)

 To be counted as a request for information, the request must come through a legal channel.
 We do not count unofficial requests which are always rejected.
 The only legally binding requests are from Belgian courts that we are legally obligated to comply with.